There are no restaurants or lodging within the park. Lodging and restaurants can be found in the nearby town of Summersville.

 The Army Corps of Engineers has full-service camping available at Summersville Lake.

-Primitive camping is also available at nearby New River Gorge National River.
+Primitive camping is also available at nearby New River Gorge National Park and Preserve.